PhonePe/bonsai/README.md

 </p>

-Each one of us would have come across rule engines of different kinds in our respective industries.
+Each one of us would have come across rule engines of different kinds in our respective software experiences.
 Rule engines are typically structured as a set of rules that are evaluated against a **Context**.
 Bonsai is one such **data-structure**, that allows you to represent the rule engine as a tree of knots and edges.
 The kicker here is that the tree can be recursively nested, allowing you to represent really complex rules as simple nested forest of trees.